 It seems like every brand is coming out with an “eco-friendly”, “sustainable”, or “conscientious” new collection.
 While this is an amazing initiative it is not necessarily the case for all brands.
 Many companies brand themselves as eco-friendly in order to fit the public eye.
-They make statements about their supposedly “amazing” sustainability initiatives in order to attract more customers and sell more clothes.
+They make statements about their supposedly “amazing” green initiatives in order to attract more customers and sell more clothes.
 Meanwhile, their practices haven’t changed one bit, and they are still as unsustainable as ever.

 It seems like sustainability has become a marketing tool in order for companies to increase their profit.
 This concept is also known as greenwashing.